How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 Photo: treatment of psoriasis at home

-Treatment for psoriasis with folk remedies includes completely home care using proven recipes and herbs.
-The most effective herbal preparations include wheatgrass, copper sulfate, celandine, marsh root, St. John's wort, burdock root.
-Healing herbs are mixed in equal proportions, poured with boiling water and brewed for 6 minutes.
+Treatment of psoriasis with folk remedies includes complete home care using proven recipes and herbs.
+The most effective herbal mixtures include wheatgrass, copper sulfate, celandine, swamp root, St. John's wort, and burdock root.
+Medicinal herbs are mixed in equal proportions, poured with boiling water and brewed for 6 minutes.
 The resulting infusion is filtered.
 The cooled liquid is used to wipe the inflamed areas.
 Using folk remedies, you need to know how to treat psoriasis at home.

-An effective recipe for psoriasis includes a tincture of 4 tablespoons of celandine root, which must be pre-ground, and 0.5 liters of alcohol.
-The ingredients are mixed, the resulting mixture is treated with spots on the patient's skin.
+An effective recipe for psoriasis includes a tincture of 4 tablespoons of celandine root, which must first be crushed, and 0.5 liters of alcohol.
+The ingredients are mixed, and the resulting mixture is used to treat spots on the patient’s skin.